Within 10 meters

 3 - Garden Surprise

 Our very first love is gardening and putting super fresh food on the table.
 Our organic vegetable garden is a big open canvas for us to create sustenance.
 You are welcome to join us in picking your lunch or dinner or helping out with some weeding if you are experienced.
 You are also welcome to just sit and relax and experience something green in our garden.

 4 - Open-Air Yoga

 We have a huge lovely deck where you are welcome to spread out one of our Xhosa sleeping mats or your own yoga mat.
-If you need some guidance there is a Yoga teacher in the village who would be happy to help you out with some fancy moves for a mere R50/hour.
 There are also plenty of open hills and deserted beaches if you prefer something a little more out there.

 5 - Delicate and Delicious Food

 We love making food (Rahel hates cooking but loves cheese) and all our meals are home made as far as possible.
 We harvest most herbs and vegetables from our organic garden, therefore our ingredients are super fresh.
 Our salads are a true delicacy and our food is as delicious as possible.
 If you happen to be here on the burger evening you can be sure that we have just baked the rolls, made the patties from scratch, the potatoe wedges are hand cut and the salad has just been picked.
 We also offer vegetarian and vegan options and we are happy to cater to any special requirements.
 Our bread is baked daily and our salads for lunch are fresh from the garden.

 The stars here are amazing!
 There is almost no light pollution so at new moon they truly look like they are falling from the sky.
 Every night if you watch long enough you will see shooting stars.
 You are welcome to grab a blanket and tuck yourself into a hammock or drag your mattress onto the deck and sleep under the stars.